Marcus Mumford: Early life and career

 Mumford was included in the Forbes 30 Under 30 list of music stars in December 2012 for his achievements with his band.
 Forbes commented of the list, which also included acts such as Adele and Rihanna: "In sum they represent the entrepreneurial, creative and intellectual best of their generation.
 Individually, they are engaging, surprising and incredibly hardworking."

 Mumford sang a cover of "Dink's Song" with Oscar Isaac for the 2013 Coen brothers film Inside Llewyn Davis.
 Although he is not seen in the film, Mumford voices the protagonist's musical partner, Mike, who dies by suicide before the beginning of the film.

 Mumford is featured on the 2014 album Lost on the River: The New Basement Tapes, a collective/Supergroup with other musicians including Elvis Costello, Rhiannon Giddens, Taylor Goldsmith, Jim James, produced by T Bone Burnett.
 Mumford takes co-writing credits on tracks "Kansas City", "When I Get My Hands on You", "Stranger", "The Whistle Is Blowing", and "Lost on the River #20".
 On 23 September 2014, the video for "When I Get My Hands on You" was released and features him on lead vocals.

 Mumford & Sons' third album, Wilder Mind, was released on 4 May 2015.

 Mumford & Sons' fourth album, Delta, was released on 16 November 2018, featuring appearances from Maggie Rogers, Yebba and Gill Landry.

 On 12 July 2022, Mumford announced his debut solo album Self-Titled would be released in September of that year.
 Produced by Blake Mills, it features guests Brandi Carlile, Phoebe Bridgers, Clairo and Monica Martin and includes "Cannibal", a song Mumford wrote in January 2021 about his personal struggles.
 Steven Spielberg directed the music video for the song, which was shot on 3 July in a high school gym in New York.

 Production work

 In 2014, Mumford produced Hold Fast by Christian Letts (Edward Sharpe and the Magnetic Zeros), released February 2015.
 Mumford co-wrote four tracks from the record – "Copper Bells", "La Mer", "Emeralds" and "Matches".

 Mumford produced the album Gamble for a Rose by King Charles, released January 2016.

+In 2025, Mumford produced Say My Name in Your Sleep by Maisie Peters, released November 2025.